Career support

 students in Leeds city centre offices

-Careers Centre
+Careers Service

-You will have access to the University’s award-winning Careers Centre who are on hand to support you from day one.
+You will have access to the University’s award-winning Careers Service, who are on hand to support you from day one.
 They offer one-to-one support for creating your CV, searching for jobs and internship opportunities, application support and mock interviews, as well as specialist career discovery modules.

 You can also register for a graduate log in to access the exclusive MyCareer database of local, national and international job opportunities, as well as many student and graduate internship opportunities.